 From cow to creemee: A story of energy efficiency

 Nothing says summer in Vermont like a classic creemee.
 But did you know that energy efficiency can play a big role in helping that creemee get from the cow to your hand?
 Here’s one example of all of the ways energy efficiency can help keep the creemees coming this season.

 The dairy industry remains a significant part of Vermont’s economy, with over 80% of Vermont’s farmland dedicated to dairy.
 The dairy industry brings approximately $3 million in circulating cash to the state of Vermont each day.

 As with any other facility – there is a lot that dairy farmers can do to reduce costs and improve energy efficiency.
-And the benefits are even bigger than you might expect: when a herd is more comfortable and healthy due to the use of improved lighting and ventilation, they produce more milk that we can use for cheese, butter, yogurt and all those yummy summertime creemees.
-And improved and more efficient refrigeration also helps keep the milk properly cooled and ready for processing.
+And the benefits are even bigger than you might expect.
+Improved lighting and ventilation can help a herd be more comfortable and healthy.
+A healthier herd may produce more milk that can be used for cheese, butter, and, of course, creemees.

 Beyond the efficiency inside the dairy barn, farmers can improve refrigeration for milk cooling.
 Cooling costs can account for more than 25% of a dairy farm’s expenses.
 Efficient coolers improve the milk quality and reduce expenses on the farm.